Our auto technicians are trained to perform 1991 Honda Civic brake checks, brake services, and brake repairs. Schedule your appointment now.

 How often should you change your 1991 Honda Civic’s brake pads?
 It depends on you and your driving style.
 Brake pads often last 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Alternatively, riding the brakes and hauling heavy loads can shorten their useful life.
 How often you need to replace your brake pads also depends on what kind you have on your Civic.
 Brake pads made of certain materials tend to outlast others.
 Thankfully, when you get Honda Civic brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Civic, we’ll use brake components that meet or exceed Honda’s specs.

 Your Honda Civic may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can’t brake, it might as well be scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and the metal-to-metal grinding may compromise other healthy parts.
 We can help prevent that damage from happening.
 Go to your local Firestone Complete Auto Care for 1991 Honda Civic brake repairs.
 Our brake repair services include pad/shoe replacement, brake rotor/drum resurfacing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder service.
 Schedule a brake service and repair appointment for your Honda Civic.

 Let's keep your Honda Civic on the road.
 When something breaks, we're ready.
 Click on a repair below to learn more about 1991 Honda Civic repairs.